AlirezaEthDev/EtherShell/README.md

 # 🔷 EtherShell - Interactive Ethereum Smart Contract Console

+**⚠️ WARNING: This package is in ALPHA testing.
+NOT production ready!**

 An interactive Node.js console for Ethereum smart contract development.
 Write, compile, deploy, and manage smart contracts directly from the shell with an intuitive, Solidity-focused developer experience.

 **Perfect for:**